cloudmesh/cloudmesh1/webui/pages/about.rst

 ----------------------------------------------------------------------

-* AWS, Azure, and EC2 images can not yet be handled well in the datatables if there are thoausends of entries.
+* AWS, Azure, and EC2 images can not yet be handled well in the data tables if there are thousands of entries.
-* Adding an arbitrary cloud has not yet been enabled, although it can be achieved via adding it from the commandline
+* Adding an arbitrary cloud has not yet been enabled, although it can be achieved via adding it from the command line
 * The asynchronous refresh has not yet been enabled
-* The look of the table in server does not yet look noce on the header level (allignment)
+* The look of the table in server does not yet look nice on the header level (alignment)
 * keys for Azure and AWS vms are not yet managed via cloudmesh
 * certificates from AWS, and Azure are not yet uploadable by the user
 * AWS, and Azure return a large number of images. data tables may have